I love keeping pet mice and sharing care information with other rodent parents online.

 Mice make great pets.
 They're easy to care for, intelligent, friendly, and amusing to watch.
 However, many new mouse owners take their pets home and quickly get disappointed or frustrated because they can't get the mouse to come out of their cage.
 In the wild, mice act as food for many predators.
-Contrary to what "The Tale of Desperaux" lets you believe, all the brave and courageous mice ended up as owl food long before they could pass on their genes.
+Contrary to what The Tale of Desperaux suggests, all the brave and courageous mice ended up as owl food long before they could pass on their genes.

 This method takes advantage of two instincts your mouse possesses: a fondness for warm, dark places and sensing the world through smell instead of sight.
 Mice don't have great eyesight, so they rely on their nose to orient them.
 While you (hopefully) can't detect your odor or that of the people around you, mice find it a distinguishing feature and identify who you are.

-So when you first bring him home, don't put anything in the cage they can hide in (except a toilet paper tube...I'll get to that later).
+So, when you first bring him home, don't put anything in the cage they can hide in (except a toilet paper tube...I'll get to that later).
 Cut the toes off an old sock and wear it around your wrist for a day or two, then give it to the mouse.
 Without boxes, nooks, or tunnels, the sock will be the best material for a nest.
 He'll either crawl inside it or under it to feel safe, and he'll use it as a nest when he sleeps.

 And it should smell like you.
-Therefore, he associates you with warmth, comfort, and safety, simply because you smell like the sock.
+Therefore, he associates you with warmth, comfort, and safety simply because you smell like the sock.

-I've used this technique often, but honestly I wonder how effective it is.
+I've used this technique often, but honestly, I wonder how effective it is.
 After two or three days, the mouse's smell will overpower your own.
 If you want to try this, remember to change the sock frequently--at the very least, throw it out every time you clean the cage.
 It gets gross.

 You can manipulate hunger to your advantage in two ways.
 The simplest one requires a bag of treats.
 Every time my mice come out to see me, I offer them a treat.
-They rarely eat it outside of the cage, so as soon as I put them back I offer it to them.
+They rarely eat it outside of the cage, so as soon as I put them back, I offer it to them.
 Make sure they see it immediately and take it from your hand.
 If you drop it in the cage and they find it an hour later, they won't associate treats with coming out to play.

 I also read about a technique that requires nothing more than the bag of food you bought at the pet store.
 Pick out a bunch of the smallest seeds you can find.
 Then go a day without feeding your mouse.
 After 24 hours, put the seeds in your palm and hold your hand out in the cage.
 Don't move.